Differential-Equation Constrained Optimization With Stochasticity: Well-posedness Result for Linear Push-Forward Operators

 The situation in the stochastic setting is an analogy to that in the deterministic setting.
 In the current under-determined situation, the push-forward map $\calG = \mathsf{A}$ has more degrees of freedom to pin in the parameter space than the data offers.
 Therefore, it is guaranteed that one can find infinitely many $\rho_u$ that achieves the exact match:

 As with the deterministic case, the particular solution in the solution set $\mathcal{S}$ we obtain is determined by the initial guess and the optimization algorithm in a combined manner.
 We expect the same to hold in the stochastic case.
 Furthermore, we use the same notation as in~\eqref{eqn:def_A_ex}.
-The final conclusion is an analogy of Proposition~\ref{prop:under_determine}. \begin{theorem} Let $\rho_u^{\infty}$ be the equilibrium solution to~\eqref{eqn:GF_linear} using the initial data $\rho_u^0$, and let $\rho_y^{\infty}$ be the push forward density of $\rho_u^{\infty}$ under the map $\Amat^{\text{ex}}$, i.e.,
+The final conclusion is an analogy of Proposition~\ref{prop:under_determine}. \begin{theorem} {Suppose~\eqref{eqn:GF_linear} using the initial data $\rho_u^0$ has an equilibrium solution, and we denote it to be $\rho_u^{\infty}$}, and let $\rho_{y^\text{ex}}^{\infty}$ be the push forward density of $\rho_u^{\infty}$ under the map $\Amat^{\text{ex}}$, i.e.,

-Then we can uniquely determine the marginal distribution of $\rho_{y^\ex}^{\infty}$, in the sense that \begin{itemize} \item The marginal distribution on $y$ of $\rho_{y^\ex}^{\infty}$ entirely recovers that of the data $\rho_y^*$, \item The marginal distribution on $\tilde{y}$ of $\rho_{y^\ex}^{\infty}$ is uniquely determined by that of $\rho_y^{0}$. \end{itemize} \end{theorem} A very natural corollary of~\Cref{thm:under_determine_stoch}, when $\Amat$ is fully determined, suggests the unique recovery of the ground truth. \begin{corollary} When $n=m$, i.e., the matrix $\Amat$ is fully determined, under the same assumptions of~\Cref{thm:under_determine_stoch}, the equilibrium solution
+Then we can uniquely determine the marginal {distributions} of $\rho_{y^\ex}^{\infty}$, in the sense that \begin{itemize} \item The marginal distribution on $y$ of $\rho_{y^\ex}^{\infty}$ entirely recovers that of the data $\rho_y^*$, \item The marginal distribution on $\tilde{y}$ of $\rho_{y^\ex}^{\infty}$ is uniquely determined by that of $\rho_y^{0}$. \end{itemize} \end{theorem} A very natural corollary of~\Cref{thm:under_determine_stoch}, when $\Amat$ is fully determined, suggests the unique recovery of the ground truth. \begin{corollary} When $n=m$, i.e., the matrix $\Amat$ is fully determined, under the same assumptions of~\Cref{thm:under_determine_stoch}, the equilibrium solution

 is unique and independent of the initial distribution. \end{corollary}

 To prove~\Cref{thm:under_determine_stoch}, we realize that since the system is under-determined, there are infinitely many solutions.
 The particular solution we get is the single distribution function that falls at the intersection of the solution set, denoted by $\mathcal{S}_\rho$ and defined in~\eqref{eqn:soln_set_GF} and the gradient flow dynamics~\eqref{eqn:GF_linear}.
 The proof is similar to what we had in the deterministic setting: we first identify the class of functions on the gradient flow dynamics and then evaluate when and how they intersect with $\mathcal{S}_\rho$.